michaelsbradleyjr/vps-setup/README.md

 Upon the last logout / login cycle I probably got a warning like:

     ...
-    v0.5.1 version is not installed yet
+    v0.10.17 version is not installed yet
     ...

 That's NVM telling me I haven't installed the version of node.js that I told it to `use` in `~/.sh_nvm`.

-NOTE:  In order to compile node.js, I'll need to have installed the `build-essential` and `libssl-dev` packages.
-I included them in the "helpful things" list above, but I could also install them separately:

-    -> % sudo aptitude install build-essential libssl-dev ...

-With those prerequisites installed, I'm ready to install node.js with NVM's help:
+The situation can be remedied like so:

-    -> % nvm install v0.5.1
+    -> % nvm install v0.10.17
     ...

-That will take some time to download and compile, but after it's completed, I'll logout / login and the notice from NVM will have changed to:
+After the install has completed, I'll logout / login and the notice from NVM will have changed to:

     ...
-    Now using node v0.5.1
+    Now using node v0.10.17
     ...

-NVM installs [npm](http://npmjs.org/), a *(the!)* node.js package manager, along with node.

 I can check the install locations of node.js and npm with: